 - Tomatoes are a good example.
 As fall draws near, I take cuttings from my outdoor tomato plants and grow them indoors where they eventually flower and fruit.
 It’s much slower and less prolific than outdoor growing, but it works.
 I’ve got a few that have been back and forth between indoor and outdoor growing for years.

 We treat begonias and pelargoniums (commonly called “geraniums”) as annuals but both can last for years if protected from winter freezes by “overwintering” them.
+This shows four ways to overwinter geraniums.

 - Pelargonium (“geranium”), not to be confused with perennial, hardy geraniums